siberianfox/tinygwiki/TinyG-Start.md

 * [A TinyG board](http://synthetos.myshopify.com/products/tinyg)
 * Power supply - Anything between 12VDC and 30VDC, typically 24 volts DC at 4 to 15 amps.
-* 1 - 4 stepper motors - typically NEMA17 or NEMA23 up to 2.5 amps per winding (See Notes)
+* 1 - 4 stepper motors - typically NEMA17 or NEMA23 up to 3 amps per winding (See Notes)
 * Fan - A 12VDC or 24VDC fan is recommended, especially if the board is in an enclosure
 * Programmer (Optional...
 You can use TinyG's [Bootloader](TinyG-Boot-Loader) for firmware updates, See Notes)
 * Case (Optional)

 NOTES:
 * We have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding.
 We also routinely run NEMA34's, but not in high mechanical load situations.
 The motor's rated voltage is irrelevant and can be ignored.
-When running NEMA23's (or above) we recommend fan cooling.
-Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the bottom as well as the top.
+When running NEMA23's or any motor that draws more than 2 amps we recommend fan cooling.
+Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the **bottom of the board** as well as the top.

 * If you want to use an external programmer the Xmega on TinyG requires a PDI capable programmer such as the [Atmel AVRISP MKII programmer](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) or the newer [ATMEL-ICE-BASIC programmer](http://www.digikey.com/product-detail/en/ATATMEL-ICE-BASIC/ATATMEL-ICE-BASIC-ND/4753381).
 Older AVR ICSP programmers will not work.
 Also note that while AVRdude will program using the AVRISP MKii, it will not program using the ATMEL-ICE (who's advantage is that it offers real-time debugging via Atmel Studio of Open OCD).